-A range of portable plug-in heaters are also present throughout the building and are used to provide additional heating to the smaller rooms when required.
+A portable plug-in heater is present in the vestry to provide additional heating to the offices when required.
 This can be an ineffective, inefficient and poorly controlled means of providing space heating, and can easily be left on when unoccupied.
 It is recommended that a more permanent heating solution be provided to these spaces if and when heating upgrades are undertaken.